data-ethics-and-society/data-ethics-and-society-reading-group/Guides/tools.md

 ## Meetings

 For all meetings, including our events, we use Microsoft Teams.
-Meetings are normally setup from the hosts (one of our organisers) department.

 ## Task Management